ghc-proposals/proposals/proposals/0000-likelyhood-annotations.rst

 the chance for each alternative to be taken is L1/Ls.

 In other words alternatives with likelyhood zero are assumed to be almost never taken.
 (But still correct IF taken!)
-For alternatives with Li > 0 the likelyhood values give the relative frequency of the alternative.
+For alternatives with Li > 0 the likelyhood gives the relative frequency of alternatives.

 We give an likelyhood by <Pattern> -> <Pragma> <rhs>.
 See example below.